byu-cs-236-classroom-templates/project-1/README.md

 1. Implement a `Comma` state machine using the `Colon` state machine as a pattern.

-1. Implement a `SCHEMES` state machine by extending the pattern in the `Colon` machine to sequences of expected characters.
+1. Implement a `Schemes` state machine by extending the pattern in the `Colon` machine to sequences of expected characters.

 1. Write a pair of tests for a `String` state machine.
 One test should accept.
 One test should reject.
 Use the examples in `test_fsm.py` to guide your tests.